-A session can often be viewed as the ordered list of a user’s actions in completing a task.
-This is why it is widely used in several domains.
-Here are a few examples:
+Sessionization is the act of turning event-based data into sessions, the ordered list of a user’s actions in completing a task.
+It is widely used in several domains, such as:

-The most common use is in web analytics.
-A session is composed of all actions done by a user in one particular visit on the website.
+Web analytics.
+This is the most common use, where a session is composed of a user’s actions during one particular visit to the website.
 You can think of this as a buying session on a e-business website for example.
 Using sessions enables you to answer the following questions: what are the most frequent paths to purchase on my website?
 How do my users get to a specific page?
 When / why do they leave?
 Are some acquisition funnels more efficient than others?

-Given the GPS coordinates history of a vehicle, it is interesting to compute sessions in order to extract the different trips.
+Trip analytics.
+Given the GPS coordinates history of a vehicle, you can compute sessions in order to extract the different trips.
 Each trip can then be labelled distinctly (user going to work, on holidays, …).

-In predictive maintenance, a session can be all information relative to a machine behaviour (machine working, on idle … etc.) until a change in its assignation.
+Predictive maintenance.
+Here a session can be all information relative to a machine’s behavior (machine working, on idle … etc.) until a change in its assignation.